next-dev-team/js-universal/docs/tesing-workflow.md

 ## Testing Workflow Requirements

-The testing workflow must strictly adhere to the following requirements:
+here is workflow must strictly adhere to the following requirements:

 1. Maintain 95% or higher must match with workflow.md
 2. Implement complete functionality including:
    - User interface components
    - Database integration
    - Business logic
+   - E2e testing
+   - eslint
+   - typecheck
+   - build ensure no more error

 For index.md:

-1. Analyze requirements and update features
+1. Analyze requirements and update features as check list in index.md
 2. Implement full feature functionality
 3. Verify all components are working properly
 4. Ensure no mock or static implementations remain